-Faulty Underground trains result in surge in passenger delays
+Faulty Tube trains result in surge in passenger delays

 London Mayor Sadiq Khan was last night accused of presiding over a transport system which is “creaking at the seams” after new statistics revealed that delays caused by defective trains have increased dramatically over the course of his mayoralty.